CERVICAL MYELOPATHY

 Diagnosing Myelopathy

 Myelopathy’s most prevalent symptoms are not specific to this disorder.
 Unfortunately, they often mistakenly indicate other diseases.
-To provide an accurate diagnosis, our doctors will conduct a physical exam and prescribe imaging testing to correctly diagnose this condition.
+To provide an accurate diagnosis, our doctors will conduct a physical exam and prescribe imaging tests to correctly diagnose this condition.

 Diagnostic Details